bsv-blockchain/universal-test-vectors/README.md

 # universal-test-vectors

-> [!NOTE]
-> This is only an MVP implementation - almost all mechanisms are copied from `spv-wallet` codebase.

 This repository contains a set of test vectors (JSON files) that can be used to test the implementation in various programming languages.

 - You can find the JSON files in [generated](./generated) directory.